top of page

 Theoretical Approach

 Our thoughts and emotions impact our behaviors and interactions with others.
 Between our environmental and social experiences, we have developed and or have automatic thoughts, behaviors, and emotions.
 Society has a lot of influence and say on what we do, how we interact, and how we think.
 The impact of these discourses can be heavy.
-Integration of techniques from CBT, EFT, SFBT and Narrative therapy have been effective in treating couples, families, and individuals.
+Integration of techniques from CBT, DBT, SFBT and Narrative therapy have been effective in treating couples, families, and individuals.
 Treatment is unique to each client or client family.

 Cognitive Behavioral Therapy